erolcem/Universal_robotics_controller/README.md

 ![RobotArm](images/ursim_pipeline_1.png)

-## What This Project Does
+## Project Function

-This library lets you **control Universal Robots** (those 6-axis robot arms) using Python code.
+This library lets you **control Universal Robots** (6-axis robot arms) using Python code.
 You can:

 - **Control robot movements**: Make the robot move to specific positions, follow paths, or apply forces
 - **Work with simulation**: Practice and test your code safely using a virtual robot
-- **Connect to real robots**: Control actual UR robots in factories, labs, or workshops
+- **Connect to real robots**: Control actual UR robots in labs
-- **Run command sequences**: Execute pre-programmed movement sequences from files
+- **Run command sequences**: Execute pre-programmed or streaming movement sequences from files
-- **Stay safe**: Built-in safety checks prevent dangerous movements on real robots
+- **Stay safe**: Built-in safety checks prevent dangerous or impossible movements on robots

-## System Requirements
+## Installation

+### 1. System requirements

+Please make sure you have the following ready, notably, python and docker.
+Which can be found on their respective websites.

 - **Python**: 3.8 or higher
 - **Operating System**: Linux (Ubuntu 20.04+), Windows 10/11, macOS 10.15+